tillsteinbach/WeConnect-mqtt/README.md

 ## Related Projects:
 - [WeConnect-cli](https://github.com/tillsteinbach/WeConnect-cli): Commandline Interface to interact with the Volkswagen WeConnect Services
 - [WeConnect-python](https://github.com/tillsteinbach/WeConnect-python): Python API to connect to Volkswagen WeConnect Services

+## Seat, Cupra, Skoda IV, ...
+In an effort to try to make WeConnect-MQTT also to work with latest generation of vehicles from other volkswagen brands I'm looking for users to temporarily share access to their accounts.
+If you are willing to support please send me a message.